How we got Bonny

 Bonny settled into our herd very well, with her mum by her side, which gave her confidence.
 Soon she became one of the gang and firmly put in her place if she tried to be too bossy.

 We discovered that Bonny was born just two weeks after our foal Leo but was very mature for her age.
-By the time she was three we decided to introduce her to the world of riding.
+By the time she was four we decided to introduce her to the world of riding.

 It was the first time we had backed a youngster and we were not sure what to expect.
 All the books said that she would buck when the saddle was first put on her back.
 Then she would be nervous about walking forward etc, and not know what to do with her legs.